obskyr/colorgram.py/readme.rst

 Performance
 -----------
-Performance can be boosted with usage of Cython `Cython <https://cython.org>`__ dependency.
+Performance can be boosted with usage of `Cython <https://cython.org>`__ dependency.
 When Cython discovered would automatically switch on more efficient C-version of project.

 **Benchmark conditions:**